boffinHouse/rawblock/README.md

 3. **Components**

 ##1.
 RawBlock Web Starterkit
 It is often a hard and time consuming part to start a new project.
-To help you with this, we developed **RawBlock Web Starterkit**.
+To help you with this, we developed the **RawBlock Web Starterkit**.
 Which gives you a solid base with a selection of tools to help you with this process.

 ###One Time Setup Requirements
 RawBlock Web Starterkit relies on [NodeJS](https://nodejs.org/), [NPM](https://www.npmjs.com/), [SASS](http://sass-lang.com/) and [Grunt](http://gruntjs.com/).
 These tools must be globally installed on your machine.
 If you finished with this, you can start using RawBlock Web Starterkit in your projects.